7ama2004/Synapse-Obsidian/README.md

 ### Configuring Blocks

-1. Click on a Living Canvas block
+1. Click a Living Canvas block (double‑click also opens configuration)
 2. Use the command palette to "Configure Selected Block"
+   - The command is always available.
+If nothing is selected, you’ll be prompted to choose a block from the current canvas.
 3. Adjust the settings in the configuration panel
 4. Save your changes